pcockwell/blog/_posts/2017-02-16-ip-whitelisting-through-aws-elb-with-proxy-protocol.md

 until after the `network.target` service (which handles socket connections) has finished setting up and is running, as well as the command to be used to start the service.
-In this case, we are indicating which `syslog` facility we want the logs for this service to be sent to, as well as the inbound address and port (`*:10022`) for incoming connections, and where to forward authorized connections to (`locahost:22`).
+In this case, we are indicating which `syslog` facility we want the logs for this service to be sent to, the inbound address and port (`*:10022`) for incoming connections, and where to forward authorized connections to (`locahost:22`).

 Thanks for reading, and hopefully you've learned a little bit about how to